shanik1986/my-first-repository/readme.md

 This time we're testing our abiity to save credentials

 This is the third, and hopefully final, attempt to store my credentials on Github

+Forth test - What do you say, willit work this time?